 - Don’t Pay Sticker Price: There is always room to negotiate, so don’t assume the sticker price is what you have to pay for the vehicle.
 This is why you should do some research before taking your test drive.
 You want to find out what the dealer paid for the vehicle and start your negotiations from there.
 A reasonable price to start negotiations is 1 to 5 percent over what the dealer paid, depending on the demand for the vehicle.

 As a final tip, I’d suggest you begin the negotiation long before you enter the showroom.
 Get prices via fax, phone, or email.
-It makes comparing offers very easy, and you avoid hours in the showroom while the salesperson runs back and forth between you and the “manager,” a process specifically designed to put you at a big disadvantage in the negotiation process.
+It makes comparing offers very easy, and you avoid hours in the showroom while the salesperson runs back and forth between you and the “manager,” a process specifically designed to put you at a big disadvantage.